Best VPN for Windows | How to Use & Setup a VPN on Windows

 Cons: No Port Forwarding option.
 Overall expensive service.

 Final Verdict: The BVI-based provider boasts a no logs policy that even shook the Turkish Authorities.
-It earns a 4.5-star rating from BestVPN.co, thanks to its strong user-base and router compatibilities.
+It earns a 4.5-star rating from BestVPN.co, thanks to its strong user-base, router compatibilities, ability to unblock all popular streaming services.
+These include:

 Multi-Logins on five Devices.
 Mozilla and Chrome Browser Add-ons.
 Secure Wi-Fi Feature for Security in Public.
 Automatic Kill Switch and DNS/IP Leak Protection.